header home page link

 4MB 128kbps mp3

 I don't understand why there aren't more "Waiting Room" boots - the damn thing's got like 2 full minutes of instrumental sections, it's exactly at hip-hop speed, and it's a freakin' classic.
-This one seemed kind of obvious, so hopefully someone else can come up with something better.
+Apparently got the approval of Fugazi's Ian MacKaye, according to a Washington Post reporter.

 6MB 160kbps mp3

-Everybody says Freddie Mercury sounds all chipmunky in this, but what am I supposed to do, slow down the Daft Punk?
+Everybody says Freddie Mercury sounds all chipmunky in this, but what was I supposed to do, slow down the Daft Punk?
 I think not.

-COVER Beastie Boys vs. All Sorts of Vintage Techno
+Beastie Boys vs. All Sorts of Vintage House Music

 "Ch-Check It Out" (Old Skool Mix)